 - When prompted in the terminal, log into the Linux node as the

-- Download the PE installer to the server that will be your master by copying the appropriate download URL from the downloads page and running:
+- Download the PE installer to the server that you intend to use as your master by copying the appropriate download URL from the downloads page and running:

 wget --content-disposition '<DOWNLOAD_URL>'